Hollywood Hills House

 completed

 This home for an art collecting family was shaped by two primary design parameters: make no visible alterations to the house’s traditional front facade while transforming the interior into a modern open living space that integrates the client’s extensive collection of contemporary art.
-Within this home, a critical density of contemporary art makes one question the normal "stuff" of houses - switches, walls, doors, sinks.
-The design seeks to create a heightened level of engagement by blurring the line between normal living and art experience.
+Through a careful coordination of artworks embedded within the architecture, the design seeks to create a heightened level of engagement by blurring the line between normal living and art experience.

 Pacific Avenue Flat